belwinjulian/SpellCheck/README.md

 # Features
 - Checks the spelling of words in text files against a provided dictionary. <br>
-Processes single files or entire directories recursively.
+- Processes single files or entire directories recursively.  <br>
-Displays the filename, line number, column number, and the misspelled word.
+- Displays the filename, line number, column number, and the misspelled word.  <br>

-Dependencies
+# Dependencies
-GCC (GNU Compiler Collection) or any compatible C compiler Standard C libraries (stdio.h, stdlib.h, string.h, limits.h, dirent.h, sys/stat.h, fcntl.h, unistd.h, ctype.h)
+- GCC (GNU Compiler Collection) or any compatible C compiler  <br>
+- Standard C libraries (stdio.h, stdlib.h, string.h, limits.h, dirent.h, sys/stat.h, fcntl.h, unistd.h, ctype.h)  <br>

-Compilation
+# Compilation
-To compile the spell checker, use the following command in the terminal: gcc -o spellchecker spellchecker.c
+ - To compile the spell checker, use the following command in the terminal:  <br>
+**gcc -o spellchecker spellchecker.c**

 # Usage
 After compiling the program, run it using the following syntax: